Error-331/code_tests/docs/programming/webpack/version_5/config_examples/advanced/advanced_hot_module_reload_simple_config.md

 ## Result

-All specified `js` files and `css` files will be reloaded automatically upon update.
+All specified `js` files and `css` files will be reloaded automatically upon an update.
 Note `if (module.hot)` code.
 HTML file will not be reloaded automatically.